Sociology in Switzerland

 What is extremely common, however, is a combination of both strategies, whereby "functional flexibilization" is reserved for a core staff of regular employees with above-average qualifications and a long-term commitment to the company, while "numerical flexibilization" is increasingly implemented in the employment of "fringe workers", who are locked into precarious temporary or part-time contracts without the opportunities for developing their skills or gaining promotion (Pal 1995; OECD 1997: 130).

-Remarkably, both numerical and functional flexibilization concepts share the premise that the way to increase productivity is not primarily through further technological upgrading (automation or computerization) of the operational processes, but rather by a better use of human capabilities and informal interaction processes.
+Remarkably, both numerical and functional flexibilization concepts share the premise that the way to increase productivity is not primarily through further technological upgrading (automation or computerization) of the operational processes, but rather by a better use of human capabilities and capacities of social cooperation.
 All the more recent models of company organization focus on those individual and microsocial "primary achievements" that are based neither on complex technology nor on sophisticated organization/administration, but rather on the empowerment of informal, decentralized cooperative structures.

-According to a more recent representative survey of American companies (Gittleman et al. 1998), some 42% of all firms introduced at least one measure of organizational flexibilization in the 90s (the most frequent being "total quality management", teamwork and job rotation); in companies with over 50 members of staff, the figure is even around 70%.
+Reviewing the change in company forms and job roles internationally, the OECD has come to the conclusion that strategies of functional flexibilization have become commonplace in all its member states (OECD 1997: 130ff.).
+According to a more recent representative survey of American companies (Gittleman et al. 1998), some 42% of all firms have implemented at least one measure of organizational flexibilization in the 1990s (the most frequent being "total quality management", teamwork and job rotation); in companies with over 50 members of staff, the figure is even around 70%.
 However, in the majority of firms (approx. 90%), only isolated measures have been realized , leaving the basic Taylorist structures untouched (Lowe 1998; Betcherman et al. 1994).
-One exception is the automobile industry, where forms of lean production have met with fairly widespread implementation (Green/Yanarella 1996; Lowe 1998).
-In Europe, too, equally widespread developments towards greater flexibilization can be observed (Brewster/Mayne/Tregaskis 1987) - although clear differences between the north and south of the continent remain and, as in the USA, partial reorganization instead of total transformation is the norm.
+One exception is the automobile industry where forms of lean production have been widely implemented (Green/Yanarella 1996; Lowe 1998).
+In Europe, similar widespread developments towards greater flexibilization can be observed (Brewster/Mayne/Tregaskis 1987) - although clear differences between the north and south of the continent remain and, as in the USA, partial reorganization instead of total transformation is the norm.
 6)

 In general, functional flexibilization strategies are more widespread in the industrial sector than in the service sector (Bassi 1995; Gittleman, Horrigan/Joyce 1998).
-In the tertiary sector they are most frequently found with firms which provide services other companies, while in the area of consumer-oriented services" (e.g. hotel and catering trade, retailing etc.) there appears to be less pressure (OECD 1997: 130 passim).
-Overall, these strategies are most often found with firms whose global markets make them especially prone to intense competition (Atkinson 1985; OECD 1997: 130; Bassi 1995).
+In the latter, they are most frequently found with firms which provide services other companies, while in the area of consumer-oriented services (e.g. hotel and catering trade, retailing etc.) there appears to be less pressure (OECD 1997: 130 passim).
+Overall, these strategies are most often found among exposed to intense (international) competition (Atkinson 1985; OECD 1997: 130; Bassi 1995).

 The majority of the empirical studies available show that the greater the size of the company, the more likely it is that flexibilizing reorganization measures will be implemented (Lawler/Mohrman/Ledford 1992; Gittleman/Horrigan/Joyce 1998).
 Conversely, many findings indicate that the introduction of flexibilization measures favours downsizing – especially when this is combined with a concentration on core competences (along with the relevant outsourcing).